How to Sign an Electronic Labor Contract in China: Your Step-by-Step Guide

 The employer should choose an appropriate contract management platform – either through building their own or purchasing a third-party electronic signing platform.

-According to Article 5 of the “Regulations on the Online Formation Process of Electronic Contracts (Draft for Soliciting Comments)” the electronic contract formation system should have the following functions:
+According to Article 4 of the MHRSS Guideline, the electronic labor contract formation system should have the following functions:

 Olivia Wang, Business Advisory Services Associate, Dezan Shira & Associates Shenzhen Office, further breaks down what type of platform should be used to establish electronic contracts.
 Wang notes that the chosen platform should be able to support features, such as electronic signatures, trusted timestamps, encryption and hash value verifications, tamper-proof technology, and appropriate evidence collection methods.